Jazzzny/jdk-macos-legacy-old/README.md

 3. Run the following build command: `make images`
 4. Wait for the build to complete.
 This will take a while depending on your hardware configuration.
 5. The built JDK will be located in `build/macosx-x86_64-server-release/images/jdk/Contents/Home/`.
+6. Use install_name_tool to change libjvm.dylib's reliance on libSystem.B.dylib to the legacy-support library.
 To clean the build environment, run `make dist-clean`.